oliverrdz/softpotato/README.md

-# softpotato_py
+# Script version of Soft Potato, the electrochemistry simulator.

-Script version of Soft Potato, the electrochemistry simulator.
+For more info, visit [Soft Potato](https://oliverrdz.xyz/soft-potato).